 Fall is a slow and underwhelming season for avid gardeners.
 Summer plants start to die off or go dormant, and it’s too early to cut down a Christmas tree, right?
 So, what can you do to keep some of that glorious greenery in your life when the air starts to get chilly?
 The good news is you don’t have to give up your green thumb just because summer is over.
-There are a ton of indoor plants that can thrive right inside your home during the brisk fall season.
+There are a ton of low-maintenance indoor plants that can thrive right inside your home during the brisk fall season.

 Not every indoor plant is suitable for indoor life in the fall and winter.
 Many varieties need high heat and long hours of direct sunlight, and they just won’t get the vital things they need while inside your home in the fall.
 The days are shorter and the air is cooler, after all.
 To prevent the disappointment of browning or wilting leaves, look for indoor plants that have a few key characteristics so you can reap all the benefits of your fall foliage.

 Since fall and winter produce shorter days and dryer air, direct sunlight and humidity will be scarce in your home.
 It’s a good idea to pick the heartiest, most resilient plant varieties that can withstand, or even prefer, the low light conditions and lower moisture levels.